Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Abstract

 \section{Abstract}

 In this article we continue the study of holonomic modules over sheaves of Cherednik algebras, initiated by the third author in \cite{ThompsonHolI}.
-Working with arbitrary parameters, we first develop a theory of $b$-functions to prove that push-forward along open embeddings preserves holonomicity.
+Under mild assumptions on the parameters, we first develop a theory of $b$-functions to prove that push-forward along open embeddings preserves holonomicity.
 This implies that pull-back along closed embeddings also preserves holonomicity.
-We use these facts to show that both push-forward and pull-back under any melys morphism preserves holonomicity.
+We use these facts to show that both push-forward and pull-back under a large class of morphisms, which we call ``melys'', preserve holonomicity.
 Since duality preserves holonomicity, we deduce that extraordinary push-forward and extraordinary pull-back also exist for holonomic modules.

 As a consequence, we give a general classification of irreducible holonomic modules similar to the classification of irreducible holonomic $\dd$-modules as minimal extensions of integrable connections on locally closed subsets.
-Finally, we prove that ext-groups between holonomic modules are finite-dimensional and explore applications of our work to the classification of aspherical parameters and existence of finite-dimensional modules for sheaves of Cherednik algebras.
+Finally, we prove that Ext-groups between holonomic modules are finite-dimensional and explore applications of our work to the classification of aspherical parameters and existence of finite-dimensional modules for sheaves of Cherednik algebras.

 {

 }